seanyoung247/Zombiella/README.md

 ## User Requirements and Expectations
 ### Requirements
 <!-- WHAT THE USER REQUIRES FOR THE PRODUCT TO BE SUCCESSFUL -->
+* Clear instruction when interaction is required
+* Clear instruction on how to interact
+* Animations that are relevant
+* Screen displays to be obviously different for each part of the story
+* Visual prompt to know when an option has been selected
+* Ability to reread the story after completion
+* Quality content that relates to the origional story
+* No long paragraphs, text to be created in short sections

 ### Expectations
 <!-- WHAT THE USER EXPECTS FROM THE PRODUCT -->